j i m v a l l a n c e . c o m > p r o j e c t s > b e r n a r d p u r d i e

 "I rang George Martin and said I want to record it next week", Paul told biographer Barry Miles.
 "He said 'I'm sorry Paul.
 I've got a Cilla Black session'.
 I was so hot to trot that I called Mike Leander, another arranger.
 George Martin was very hurt, apparently."

-George Martin (from All You Need Is Ears): "During the making of Pepper, Paul was to give me one of the biggest hurts of my life.
-It concerned the song She's Leaving Home ..."
+George Martin continues the story: "During the making of Pepper, Paul was to give me one of the biggest hurts of my life.
+It concerned the song She's Leaving Home ...
+I couldn't understand why [Paul] was so impatient all of a sudden.
+It obviously hadn't occurred to him that I would be upset".

 Martin does, however, describe Ringo as an "excellent" drummer with a "super steady beat":